 On the list of college senior year internships, the adoption agency placement jumped out at me.
-Twenty-eight years later, I’m still an adoption social worker.
+Twenty-eight years later, I’m still an adoption social worker with plenty of experience helping special foster parents and adoptive families.
 As a contract home study caseworker, I handle the initial in-home education and evaluation for families.
 Additionally, I do follow-up support and evaluation after placement for up to two years, depending on the child’s birth country.

 Last year I began to co-lead the Foster Care and Adoption Advocacy at my church.
-Our area of focus is raising up wrap-around care for foster and adoptive families.
+Our area of focus is raising up wrap-around care for foster families and adoptive family.

 What does that mean?

 Everyone can move toward vulnerable children in our community and the families who love them.
 Foster care tends to feel scary and overwhelming.
-But what if you could go into it surrounded by tangible support — your own circle to hold you up?
+But what if you could go into it surrounded by tangible support — your own circle to hold you up — without becoming foster parents?

-If fostering or adopting children is not something you can do, then you can still impact the lives of foster kids in really simple and manageable ways.
+If becoming foster parents or adopting children is not something you can do, you can still impact the lives of foster kids in really simple and manageable ways.

 Every community or person of faith can pray.
 In fact, contact me for a bookmark with daily prayer prompts for foster and adoptive families.

 If you want to do more become more informed about the needs in our community.
 In this information age, updates, statistics, and resources are easily accessed to give greater understanding to what’s happening in Tarrant County.

 Statistics show that more children die of abuse in Texas than in any other state.
 Unfortunately, Tarrant County’s incident rate is high on the list, comparing the five most populated counties, and the COVID-19 quarantine is bringing sharp increases in not only abuse cases, but death by abuse.